-How do I get my License To Carry?
+How do I get my License To Carry Handgun?

-Anyone wishing to possess a concealed carry permit must obtain the necessary materials from the Texas Department of Public Safety.
+Anyone wishing to possess a License To Carry Handgun must obtain the necessary materials from the Texas Department of Public Safety.
 A standard $40.00 processing fee must accompany the completed application; there are significant discounts for Veterans, Law Enforcement, and Seniors.
 Once the application has been received, the Department of Public Safety has 60 days to either approve or deny it.
 Possible reasons for denial include felonies on the applicant’s record, delinquent in child support payments, or a history of mental instability.
 A permit applicant must notify the Department of Public Safety within 30 days of changing his or her name or address, if the change occurs during the application process.

-You can find the online Texas License To Carry application page here: https://txapps.texas.gov/txapp/txdps/chl/.
+You can find the online Texas License To Carry Handgun application page here: https://txapps.texas.gov/txapp/txdps/chl/.

 You must also complete both a classroom and a firing range course in handgun proficiency before being issued a permit.
 Upon successful completion of this course, you will receive a certificate stating that you possess basic safety and marksmanship skills.
 This certificate is necessary to successfully obtain a handgun carry permit, and a copy must be sent by you to the Regulatory Services Division (RSD) via the LTC Supporting Documents Submittal link, or by the USPS within six months of the original application date.
 If you complete the classroom portion first, you will likewise have six months to complete the application process from the date of the class completion.